Pak PM Sharif condemns controversial remarks of BJP leader against Prophet | Politics

 ''Have said it repeatedly India under Modi is trampling religious freedoms & persecuting Muslims.
 World should take note & severely reprimand India.
 Our love for the Holy Prophet (PBUH) is supreme," he said.

 He went on to add: ''All Muslims can sacrifice their life for the Love & Respect of their Holy Prophet (PBUH).''
-Pakistan's Foreign Office also retweeted the brief statement by the Prime Minister.
+Foreign Minister Bilawal Bhutto Zardari also strongly condemned what he called ''completely repugnant & derogatory remarks by BJP officials about our beloved Prophet.'' ''Totally unacceptable; hurting sentiments of billions of Muslims around the world.
+Time for intl comm to stop the 'Hindutva' inspired Islamophobia in India,'' he tweeted.

+In a separate statement, Pakistan's Foreign Office condemned ''in the strongest possible terms, the highly derogatory remarks'' by the two BJP leaders and said the ''totally unacceptable remarks have not only deeply hurt the sentiments of the people of Pakistan but of billions of Muslims around the world.''
+Pakistan urged India to ensure that decisive and demonstrable action is taken against those responsible for making derogatory remarks, it added.

+''India must also take immediate steps to protect its minorities from human rights violations, ensure their safety, security and well-being and allow them to profess and practice their faiths in peace," it said.

 In New Delhi, the BJP suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal after their controversial remarks against the Prophet, as it sought to defuse a row over the issue.